Cohomology-Developed Matrices -- constructing families of weighing matrices and automorphism actions: More Examples - Projective-Space, Grassmannian and Flag-Variety weighing-matrices

 Let us begin by determining the stabilizing groups $H_X$ and $H_Y$.
 Pick the basepoint $x_0=[1:0:0\cdots :0]\in X=\PP^d(F)$ and let $y_0=[1:0:0\cdots :0]\in Y$.
 The groups stabilizing $x_0$ and $y_0$ are

 Define the homomorphisms $\psi_X$ and $\psi_Y$ as follows:

 Next, we need to choose the coset representatives $\{g_x\}$ and $\{g_y\}$.
-Let $x_1=[0:1:0\cdots :0]$ and $y_1=x_1$.
-We select $g_{x_0}=I=g_{y_0}$, and where the matrix is partitioned to chunks of $1,1$ and $d-1$ in both axes.
-We do not feel the need to specify explicitly the choices of $g_x,g_y$ for other $x$ or $y$, as this will be inconsequential for the proof of Theorem \ref{projj} below.
-It should be commented though that the specific Cohomology-Developed matrix will depend on that choice (but only up to diagonal equivalence).\\
+Let $x_1=y_1=[0:1:0\cdots :0]$.
+We select $g_{x_0}=I=g_{y_0}$, and We do not feel the need to specify explicitly the choices of $g_x,g_y$ for other $x$ or $y$, as this will be inconsequential to the discussion below.
+It should be commented though that the specific CDM will depend on such choice (but only up to diagonal equivalence).\\

 The pair $(x_0,y_0)$ is nonoccurring, hence we can use it to check the orientability of $O_{noc}$.
 Clearly, the two homomorphisms agree on $H_X\cap H_Y$, and by Lemma \ref{nc}, $O_{noc}$ is orientable.
 In contrast, the pair $(x_0,y_1)$ is occurring.
 So we must ask ourselves if $\psi_X(h)=\psi_Y(g_{y_1}^{-1}hg_{y_1})$ for all $h\in H_X\cap g_{y_1}H_Yg_{y_1}^{-1}$.
 We have